-Touch your baby’s foot, give him a smile and say ‘foot’.
-Then blow a soft raspberry on his foot.
-Touch his ankle, give him a smile and say ‘ankle’.
-Then blow a soft raspberry on his ankle.
-This helps to teach your baby about his body through sound and touch.
-As he gets older, he’ll start to anticipate the raspberry kiss and the giggling will start…!
+Touch your baby’s foot, give them a smile and say ‘foot’.
+Then blow a soft raspberry on their foot.
+Touch their ankle, give them a smile and say ‘ankle’.
+Then blow a soft raspberry on their ankle.
+This helps to teach your baby about their body through sound and touch.
+As they get older, they'll start to anticipate the raspberry kiss and the giggling will start…!

-When he’s lying on his back, gently cycle your tot’s legs as though he was riding a bicycle.
+When they're lying on their back, gently cycle your tot’s legs as though they were riding a bicycle.
 ‘This fun way to connect with your baby introduces him to the idea of alternating motion,’ says Sally.
 ‘You’re teaching him that his legs can work independently – one after the other – as they will do when he eventually crawls.’

 Sing a body song

-Touch your baby on his hands, feet and tummy as you sing this song, then give him a hug at the end!
+Touch your baby on their hands, feet and tummy as you sing this song, then give them a hug at the end!

 ‘These are baby’s hands

 This is baby’s tummy –